| pproaching

 Our city, it seems, has suffered from the destructive ways of the property developer for longer than we realised.

 Aside from the nuns of St. Mary's, the Blackfriars and Greyfriars, whose houses all were situated on this side of the city, and the Benedictine monks of the great Abbey of St. Werburgh (now the Cathedral), there was yet another religious community in Chester- that of the Carmelite White Friars.
 Their monastery and lands were situated on the other side of Nicolas Street, the modern Inner Ring Road and the narrow street called White Friars (formerly White Friars Lane) perpetuates their name to this day.
 The monks acquired further parcels of land as time went by and their estate in its final form was bounded by Commonhall Street to the north, White Friars to the south, Bridge Street to the east and Weaver Street to the west.
+Left: The view from the Watergate along Nun's Road with the Roodee and buildings of Chester Racecourse on the right.
+The former Greyfriars' lands are on the left.

 Their community had existed in Chester since around 1277 but it was only in 1290 that one Hugh Payn granted